Edmonton Strathcona: History

-The Strathcona riding dates back to Territorial times (see Strathcona (electoral district).
-It was represented by Liberal MPs, then a Liberal MP who after election became a Unionist, then a Conservative), and a United Farmer of Alberta MP in that early incarnation.
-(This riding was abolished in 1924 and its area was split among the Edmonton East, Edmonton West, Vegreville and Victoria ridings.)
+The Strathcona riding dates back to Territorial times (see Strathcona (federal electoral district).
+It was represented by Liberal MPs, then a Liberal MP who after election became a Unionist, then became a Conservative), and a United Farmer of Alberta MP in that early incarnation.
+(This riding was abolished in 1924 and its area was split among the Edmonton East, Edmonton West and Vegreville ridings.)